- Irrigation Symbols Overview

 You can find them in the folder LandFX\Blocks\Graphics\Irrigation\schedule_symbols pictured to the right).

-For more information, please see our instructions for Editing Our Spray Head Symbols.
+For more information, please see our instructions for Editing Our Default Head Symbols.

 - Working With Blocks: Take a broad look into the role of blocks within Land F/X and how to integrate your personal set of blocks into our system.
 (1 hour 4 min)